What would you say are the winning funds in Spanish Equities?

 Read more

-Among the 10 largest funds by equity there are only two funds that register positive flows so far this year, the Santander Spanish Stocks (slightly more than 81.2 million euros, having been its best month in March – according to Morningstar data) and the Caixabank Master RV Spain (about 149 million euros, where every month has been from net subscriptions).
+Among the 10 largest funds by equity there are only two funds that register positive flows so far this year, the Santander Spanish Stocks (slightly more than 81.2 million euros, its best month having been March – according to Morningstar data) and the Caixabank Master RV Spain (about 149 million euros, where all the months have been net subscriptions).
 Of the rest, Santander Small Caps Spain is affected by the magnitude of negative flows (42.3 million euros) and the Santalucía Espabolsa (around 20 million), not having registered any month with positive flows.

 However, these leading funds in deposits are not the leaders in profitability, since, for example, Santander Spanish Stocks achieves a profitability in the year of around 16%, when there are funds in their category that exceed 20%.